-Insider secrets: How financial advisers make money on your investments (updated!)
+Insider secrets: how salespeople make money on your investments in 2019

 The first bite

-One of the most popular products these salespeople favour is the good old offshore investment bond.
+One of the most popular products salespeople favour is an offshore investment bond.

-Here are independent reviews of these types of bond, from providers including Old Mutual International, Friends Provident International, Generali Worldwide and RL360 Insurance Company.
+Here are independent reviews of these types of bonds, from providers including Old Mutual International, Friends Provident International, Generali Worldwide and RL360 Insurance Company.

-When the salesperson sells you the bond, they can receive 8% in commission - upfront - from the bond provider.
+When a salesperson sells the bond, they can receive an upfront 8% in commission from the bond provider.

 The second bite

-If your salesperson also recommended the investments wrapped up in your bond, (they probably did), they can also take a great big bite out of your wealth in the form of the investments' initial charges.
+If a salesperson recommends the investments wrapped up in your bond, they can also take a great big bite out of your wealth in the form of the investments' initial charges.

-On some investments, such as structured product and hedge funds, they can be even higher.
+On some investments, such as structured products and hedge funds, they can be even higher.

 This is either directly deducted from your original investment...